davidowiz/DavWebBrowser/README.md

 Feel free to contribute and share your ideas or feature requests.

+THIS IS NOT READY FOR A PRODUCTIVE VERSION YET.

 Wiki and further instructions will follow, as soon as a first showable version is present.

 Open the readme in RAW format or something simmilar to see the following better formatted.